Samsung/TizenTVApps/README.md

 TizenTVApps
 ===========

 This repository hosts applications for the Tizen TV Web Platform.
-Tizem TV apps are HTML5/JS/CSS applications and can be run in the Tizen TV Web Simulator.
+Tizen TV apps are HTML5/JS/CSS applications and can be run in the Tizen TV Web Simulator.
 You can find the Tizen TV SDK 1.0 Beta (with Web Simulator) here:

 http://www.samsungdforum.com/TizenDevtools/SdkDownload